Captain-Quack/PacketRandomizer/README.md

 ## Troubleshooting

-Currently, the app times out when hosted on Shiny.io.
+The app currently times out when hosted on Shiny.io.
 It is unclear why.

 ---

 ## Example Output